TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add a standard tab handler fn to handle tab changes.
 Are DOM selectors dynamic (do they update with new DOM elements)?
 If not, will need to include a DOM observer.
   * Extend clearHtmlCache, restoreHtmlFromCache, saveHtmlCache fns to allow *sessionCache*.
-  * Add a `uibuilder.navigate(url)` function to allow a msg from node-red to change the page.
-Ensure it works with SPA routers and with anchor links.
   * Add a [resizeObserver](https://developer.mozilla.org/en-US/docs/Web/API/ResizeObserver) to report resize events back to Node-RED as a control msg.
   * Consider watching for a url change (e.g. from vue router) and send a ctrl msg if not sending a new connection (e.g. from an actual page change).
   * Look at [`window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt), [`window.confirm`](https://developer.mozilla.org/en-US/docs/Web/API/Window/confirm) and [`<dialog>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog) - should _ui implement these?